 The Importance of Functional and Cognitive Status

 In older adults, cognitive and physical functional status are often more accurate predictors of health, morbidity, mortality, and health care utilization than are individual diseases.
 Cognitive status includes domains of executive function, memory, mental status, and clinical decision-making ability.
 Functional status includes the physical requirements necessary to maintain independence in one’s own environment, often assessed using activities of daily living (ADLs) and instrumental activities of daily living (IADLs).
 Decreased cognitive abilities put older adults at risk (eg, for medication errors caused by an inability to follow instructions about complex medication regimens), can create significant stress on caregivers, and increase the possibility of elder abuse (eg, financial abuse).
-If cognitive disorders such as dementia are present, relying solely ...
+If cognitive disorders such as dementia ...